Be on the lookout for European corn borer in hops

 The European corn borer moth is about 1 inch long and light brown with wavy bands across the wings.
 The male is slightly smaller and darker.
 The tip of the body protrudes beyond the wings.
 Adult moths are most active in grassy areas before dawn.

-Monitoring for adult flight is critical to properly timing the start of pesticide application to control European corn borer as small larvae are the intended target of insecticides.
-Unfortunately, simple wing or bucket traps used for other field crops moths cannot be used to trap European corn borer; instead, wire Hartstack or cloth Heliothis traps are used.
-These traps are cumbersome and expensive and must be positioned carefully in action sites (grassy locations where European corn borer gather to rest and mate).
+Small European corn borer larvae are the intended target of insecticides, so monitoring for adult moth flight is critical to predicting the start of egglaying and subsequent window of egg hatch.
+Begin monitoring and trapping well before predicted flight (450 GDD50) to avoid missing the beginning of flight.
+Simple wing or bucket traps used for other field crop moths cannot be used to trap European corn borer; instead, wire Hartstack or cloth Heliothis traps are used.
+These traps are cumbersome and expensive and must be positioned carefully in action sites, or grassy locations where European corn borer gather to rest and mate.
+Use sweep nets in fallow, grassy areas at dusk and dawn.

 Managing European corn borer